tom-steel/Banned-Phrases/aircrew/p/index.md

 - One Man One Fan
 - Wozzle jet

+## Playing the game

+(v.)
+The act of performing a set of activities to please those in charge and allow your progression to the next stage.
+Jumping through hoops

+Related definitions:

+- Jumping through hoops

 ## Plinking

 (v.)
 The act of dropping multiple bombs one after another on multiple targets.
 Punk off, Wang off, Hoof Off, Poop Off